-As president and chief executive officer of Iguatemi Empresa de Shopping Centers SA, Carlos Jereissati Filho oversees the activities of one of the largest shopping mall companies in Brazil, operating a total of thirteen prominent establishments around the country such as the Iguatemi Campinas, Iguatemi Porto Alegre and the Galleria Mall.
+As president and chief executive of Iguatemi Empresa de Shopping Centers SA, Carlos Jereissati Filho oversees the activities of one of the largest shopping mall companies in Brazil, operating a total of 17 prominent establishments around the country such as the Iguatemi Campinas, Iguatemi Porto Alegre and the Galleria Mall.

-Jerrissati began his career in 1994 as marketing officer for Jereissati Participações S.A., the parent company of Iguatemi Empresa.
-In 1996, Jereissati became the general manager of the Praia de Belas Shopping Center in Porto Alegre, rising to superintendent officer and chief operations officer before being appointed as chief executive.
+Jerrissati began his career in 1994 as marketing officer for Jereissati Participações SA, the parent company of Iguatemi Empresa.
+In 1996, Jereissati became the general manager of the Praia de Belas Shopping Centre in Porto Alegre, rising to superintendent officer and chief operations officer before being appointed as chief executive.
 In 2007, Jereissati was elected as a director of the board of Iguatemi Empresa and in April 2013, the Brazilian executive was made vice chairman of the board.

 Jerresseti holds a BBA from the Fundação Getulio Vargas in São Paulo and a postgraduate honour from the Ross School of Business at the University of Michigan.
 Along with holding a number of additional directorships (TmarPart, La Fonte Telecom SA and CTX Participações SA), Jerresetti is a member of the Brazil Volunteer Association and the International Council of Shopping Centres and previously served as a member of the Brazilian Economic and Social Development Council.
 The businessman was honoured as a “Young Global Leader” by the World Economic Forum in 2007.